 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.

-Naked Root serves a category where the product is aspirational but the visitor is anxious.
-Plant owners often feel they’re perpetually failing their plants — overwatering, underfeeding, picking the wrong pot.
-The page needed to dissolve that anxiety quickly and position Naked Root as the solution that makes plant care feel easy and beautiful.
+Naked Root sells in a category where the product is aspirational but the visitor is anxious.
+Plant owners often feel they’re perpetually failing their plants: overwatering, underfeeding, picking the wrong pot.
+The page had to dissolve that anxiety quickly and position Naked Root as the thing that makes plant care feel easy and beautiful.

-The page does this by combining lifestyle photography of lush, healthy plants with a care routine framing that removes the guesswork.
-The visitor doesn’t see a planter catalogue — they see the version of themselves who has their plant situation sorted.
+The page does that by combining lifestyle photography of lush, healthy plants with a care-routine frame that removes the guesswork.
+The visitor doesn’t see a planter catalogue.
+They see the version of themselves who has their plant situation sorted.

 The green brand palette is the page’s most immediate trust signal.
-In the plant and wellness category, a consistent natural green communicates authenticity and alignment with the product.
-The colour choice tells the visitor ‘we take plants as seriously as you do’ before a single word is read.
-We kept the palette restrained — two greens plus white — to maintain visual clarity across all product photography.
+In the plant and wellness category, a consistent natural green communicates authenticity and fit with the product.
+The colour choice tells the visitor “we take plants as seriously as you do” before they read a word.
+We kept the palette restrained (two greens plus white) to hold visual clarity across all the product photography.

-The care routine step section — structured as a numbered visual journey through the plant care process — resolves the visitor’s most common anxiety: “I don’t know how to take care of this properly.”
-By breaking the routine into clear, illustrated steps, the page removes the care complexity before the visitor has committed to anything.
-This isn’t a nice-to-have section; it’s the primary objection-crusher for anyone who’s ever killed a plant.
+The care routine step section, structured as a numbered visual walk-through of the care process, resolves the visitor’s most common anxiety: “I don’t know how to take care of this properly.”
+Breaking the routine into clear, illustrated steps removes the care complexity before the visitor has committed to anything.
+This isn’t a nice-to-have section.
+It’s the primary objection-crusher for anyone who’s ever killed a plant.

-The colour variants showcase — terracotta, sage, matte black, grey — makes the purchase feel personalised before the visitor has added anything to cart.
-Seeing multiple colour options says: this product is designed to integrate with different spaces and aesthetics.
-It turns a functional product into a design statement.
-We positioned this section mid-page, after the care routine, so the visitor arrives already sold on the concept and ready to choose their preference.
+The colour variants present (terracotta, sage, matte black, grey) makes the purchase feel personalised before the visitor has added anything to cart.
+Seeing multiple colour options says: this product is designed to fit different spaces and aesthetics.
+It turns a functional item into a design statement.
+We placed this section mid-page, after the care routine, so the visitor arrives already sold on the concept and ready to choose.

 The indoor and outdoor use photography doubles the page’s addressable audience without adding length.
-A single product image in a living room setting speaks to indoor enthusiasts; a second image on a balcony speaks to outdoor gardeners.
-The photography does the positioning work that copy would take paragraphs to accomplish.
+A product image in a living room setting speaks to indoor enthusiasts.
+A second image on a balcony speaks to outdoor gardeners.
+The photography does positioning work that copy would take paragraphs to accomplish.

-The plant starter features list — presented with icons for scannability — breaks down what’s included in a way that makes the value equation immediately clear.
-Lists are more persuasive than paragraphs when the visitor needs to assess whether the offering meets their specific requirements.
+The plant starter features list, presented with icons for scannability, breaks down what’s included in a way that makes the value equation immediately clear.
+Lists beat paragraphs when the visitor needs to check whether the offering meets their specific requirements.

 In the home lifestyle category, colour variant presentation is conversion infrastructure, not decoration.
-Visitors who engage with colour options — clicking through variants, imagining the product in their specific room — have already started the mental ownership process.
-That mental ownership dramatically shortens the distance between 'I like this' and 'I'm buying this.'
+Visitors who engage with colour options (clicking through variants, imagining the product in their specific room) have already started mentally owning it.
+That mental ownership shortens the distance between "I like this" and "I'm buying this."

 Naked Root’s trust architecture is product and lifestyle driven.
-There are no corporate credentials or industry awards relevant here — trust comes from: product photography in realistic home settings (the product works in spaces like mine), care routine transparency (the company knows its product and will support me), colour range and finish quality (this is a considered product, not a rushed one), and visible subscription mechanics (I know exactly what I’m signing up for).
+There are no corporate credentials or industry awards relevant here.
+Trust comes from four things: product photography in realistic home settings (the product works in spaces like mine), care-routine transparency (the company knows its product and will support me), colour range and finish quality (this is a considered product, not a rushed one), and visible subscription mechanics (I know exactly what I’m signing up for).

 Read more about how we approach trust signals in our guide to Ways To Increase Landing Page Social Proof.

 The "Your New Plant Care Routine" headline works because it implies a before-state (your current, chaotic plant care) and an after-state (a routine that works).
-This before/after frame activates the visitor's sense of improvement — and improvement is one of the most reliable emotional levers in lifestyle commerce.
+That before/after frame activates the visitor's sense of improvement, and improvement is one of the most reliable emotional levers in lifestyle commerce.

 The page drives toward a primary “Shop Now” CTA that moves visitors into the product selection flow.
-The conversion design focuses on reducing the distance between product discovery and colour selection — once a visitor is choosing a variant, they’ve mentally committed.
-We also ensured the CTA was repeated after both the care routine section and the colour variants section, catching visitors at the two moments of peak intent.
+The conversion design focuses on shortening the distance between product discovery and colour selection.
+Once a visitor is choosing a variant, they’ve mentally committed.
+We also repeated the CTA after both the care routine section and the colour variants section, so it catches visitors at the two moments of peak intent.

 "CTA placement on lifestyle product pages follows engagement peaks, not scroll percentages.
-Put the CTA immediately after the section that creates the most desire — for a planter brand, that's the colour variants showcase, not the footer.
+Put the CTA immediately after the section that creates the most desire.
+For a planter brand, that's the colour variants present, not the footer.
 Visitors who've just mentally redecorated their home are ready to buy.
 Catch them there."

 Unbounce gave us the flexibility to control the exact product photography layout and section ordering without being constrained by an e-commerce template.
 For a brand where visual presentation drives purchase decisions, that design freedom is the platform’s primary value.

-Plant care and home decor purchases are made on mobile during leisure time — browsing Instagram, sitting on the sofa, thinking about home improvements.
-We ensured all colour variant photography loaded without delay and that the care routine steps stacked cleanly on small screens.
+Plant care and home decor purchases are made on mobile during leisure time: browsing Instagram, sitting on the sofa, thinking about home improvements.
+We made sure all colour variant photography loaded without delay and that the care routine steps stacked cleanly on small screens.
 The shop CTA is always within thumb reach.

 Product photography is essential for a lifestyle brand but creates page weight.
 We served all planter images in WebP format and implemented lazy loading for the colour variants gallery, keeping the initial load under two seconds.
 A slow lifestyle page loses the visitor before they've experienced the brand atmosphere that drives the purchase decision.

-The care routine framing and colour variant showcase are the page’s strongest conversion elements — they simultaneously resolve anxiety and activate desire.
+The care routine framing and colour variant present are the page’s strongest conversion elements.
+They resolve anxiety and activate desire at the same time.
 The lifestyle photography is genuinely aspirational.
-The score reflects the opportunity to add real customer home photography and make the subscription mechanics more explicit near the conversion point.
+The score shows the opportunity to add real customer home photography and make the subscription mechanics more explicit near the conversion point.

 Browse our full collection of landing page examples to see how we apply these principles across industries.
 Building a product or subscription page in the lifestyle category?
 Talk to our team.